 There are several different types of injunctions for protection in Florida.
 An injunction can be sought for protection against domestic violence, repeat violence, sexual violence, or dating violence.

 The court can address many things when issuing an injunction, such as custody of any minor children, temporary support, and visitation.
 Additionally, if an injunction is granted you will be unable to own or possess a firearm.
 You want to make sure you are fully aware of what is being sought and of all the consequences associated with an injunction being imposed.

 A petition for an injunction is a civil matter and is separate from any related criminal matter.
 If you have been served with papers indicating that another person is seeking an injunction against you, or you are seeking to file a petition for your own protection, contact the Law Offices of Powers Sellers & Finkelstein for your free consultation.
 You need to have an experienced attorney on your side for your hearing.

 Yes.
 You may object to a petition for an injunction.
 If you object to the petition the judge will proceed to a hearing.
 The Petitioner has the initial burden of proof to establish by a preponderance of the evidence why he or she is in fear.
 This is a lower standard than the burden in a criminal case which is beyond a reasonable doubt.
 You or your attorney may question the petitioner through a cross-examination.
-After the petitioner has presented his or her case, you will have the opportunity to respond.
-The judge will make a decision based on the evidence presented as to whether the injunction should be put in place and if so, how long.
+After the petitioner presents his or her case, you will have the opportunity to respond.
+The judge will decide based on the evidence presented as to whether the injunction should be put in place and if so, how long.

 It depends.
 If you are in fear you should consider this as an option.
 If you are in fear and at risk of immediate harm, do not hesitate to call law enforcement.
 Typically, law enforcement officers will direct you to file a civil injunction if there is no immediate cause for an arrest.